Deceptive Planning for Resource Allocation: Problem Statement

 \section{Problem Statement}

-We consider a team of autonomous agents (Team 1) that are distributed in a stochastic environment.
-The team aims to navigate through the environment and achieve a desired final distribution expressing the optimal allocation of resources to certain goal locations.
-There is another team of agents (Team 2) in the environment that observe Team 1's behavior and aim to predict their final distribution for counter-allocating their own resources.
-We study the problem of generating a policy for Team 1 so that they deceive Team 2 regarding their final distribution for as long as possible while eventually achieving the desired final distribution.
+We consider a team of autonomous agents that are distributed in a stochastic environment.
+The team aims to navigate through the environment and achieve a desired final distribution, expressing the optimal allocation of resources to certain goal locations.
+There is an adversary that observes the team's behavior and aims to predict their final distribution to respond against the team's allocation.
+We note that the distribution of the resources could be an outcome of an underlying game (e.g., a Colonel Blotto game~\cite{roberson2006colonel}, a zero-sum matrix game~\cite{raghavan1994zero}) between the team and the adversary.
+We study the problem of generating a swarm-control policy for the team members so that they deceive the adversary regarding their final distribution for as long as possible while eventually achieving the desired final distribution.